 Another peculiar species of Isalo National Park animals is the lemur.
-The lemurs live in the canyon below and tended to accumulate at the entrance to maky canyon.
+The lemurs live in the canyon lowlands and tended to accumulate at the entrance to Maky Canyon.
 In the local dialect, “maky” is the word for lemur.
-This canyon is a deep narrow gorge that contains waterfalls and small fresh water pools.
+Maky Canyon is a deep narrow gorge that contains waterfalls and small fresh water pools.

 More Photos of Isalo National Park Animals

 The 2 groups of Isalo National Park animals were both very approachable and we were able to get some great Madagascar animal pictures.
 The lemur subspecies are also very sociable within their own groups and they tend to cuddle up when they are cold.